puppetlabs/puppet-docs/source/puppet/6.y/core_facts.md

 **Purpose:**

 Information about the cloud instance of the node.
-This is currently only populated on Linux nodes running in Microsoft Azure.
+This is currently only populated on nodes running in Microsoft Azure.

 **Elements:**